Pragith/pragith/pragith-net/app/content/blog/2021/2021-11-26-hitting-wall-python-rust.md

 ---
-title: "Hitting the Wall: Why We Are rewriting Critical Paths in Rust"
+title: "Hitting the Wall: Why We Are Rewriting Critical Paths in Rust"
 date: "2021-11-26"
 tags: ["Python", "Rust", "Performance", "Data Engineering"]
 summary: "Python is great for glue code.
 It is terrible for high-throughput stream processing.
 We explain why we are moving our Kafka consumers to Rust."